codesections-personal/codesections/content/blog/mastodon-elevator-pitch/index.md

 own users, then it will likely find that few other instances want anything to do with it—or at least that it's limited to equally laissez-faire instances.

-## Using Technology to Downplay Politics
+## A User Interface that Encourages Thoughtfulness
 Mastodon's user interface provides the very prominent option to hide a portion of a post behind a screen that is only removed when and if the user chooses.
 This is a great format for hiding the punchline in jokes or concealing spoilers.
 More importantly, it's also commonly used to hide controversial posts—including posts about politics.

+What this comes down to is **control**.
+This pattern of tagging politics and letting the reader decide whether they want to engage with them puts the reader back in control;
+they can chose to engage with politics—and many do!
+But if they don't want to (or don't want to right now), they also have the option not to view those posts.
+And that's not the only way the Mastodon UI puts the reader back in control; for example, it also has very powerful options for hiding toots based on keywords to give you a middle ground between unfollowing someone and seeing every toot they ever make.

-Now, to some extent this is just a cultural practice; it's dependent on Mastodon users recognizing how corrosive political discussions can be and opting in to the practice of allowing people to avoid those posts if they want.
+Now, I acknowledge that some of this is just a cultural practice; having political toots hidden is dependent on Mastodon users recognizing how corrosive political discussions can be and opting to give their readers control over when and if they see those toots.
 But it's a cultural practice that the technology nudges people towards with good user-interface design, and it's a cultural practice that, at this point, is firmly established.

 ## The Why: Twitter Is in the Outrage Business; Mastodon Isn't a Business
 Twitter is a business that makes money (… er, *tries* to make money) by selling ads.